 Ready for resilience?
-Deepen your insight with this podcast featuring Jeroen Scheepers, Principal Consultant at Involvation, discussing the Resilience Hands-On program.
+Deepen your insight with this podcast featuring Jeroen Scheepers, Partner at Involvation, discussing the Resilience Hands-On program.
 Listen now:

 Key strategies for building supply chain resilience

 Incorporating resilience into your supply chain is a wide-ranging process, with many interconnected elements.
 Business leaders are aware that they need to take action, yet defining where to get started is no easy task.

 To take your first steps towards generating a supply chain resilience strategy, it is beneficial to focus on four essential elements: